 The 2000 election was not the first time a candidate won the popular vote but lost the election.
 It has happened five times in our nation’s history:

-- In 1824 Andrew Jackson won the popular vote but got less then 50% of the electoral votes.
+- In 1824 Andrew Jackson won the popular vote but got less than 50% of the electoral votes.
 John Quincy Adams became the next president when he was picked by the House of Representatives.

 - In 1876 Samuel Tilden won the popular vote but lost the election when Rutherford B. Hayes got 185 electoral votes to Tilden’s 184.